JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 It was a very interesting setup.

+*Unfortunately, I was not taking screenshots nor writting these kind of posts back then...*

 But I was looking for a way to integrate **a CMS with HUGO/Astro**:

 * https://docs.astro.build/en/guides/cms/